gpimenta42/ML_project/README.md

 [Dataset](https://www.kaggle.com/competitions/to-grant-or-not-to-grant/data)

+## Preprocessing
+### Feature Engineering
+- New features:
+### Missing data, outliers
+- Mean or outlier imputation
+- Manual bounding
-## Categorical Encoding
+### Categorical encoding

-Two encoders were used for categorical features to capture complementary information:
+Two encoders were used for non-target categorical features to capture complementary information:
 - **Frequency Encoding**
 - **Target Ordinal Encoding**: a variant of target encoding, where categories are assigned integer values based on the ordered mean of the target variable
+For target:
+- **Ordinal Encoding**
 ## Feature Selection

 - **Mean cross-correlation dropout**: drops features with high mean correlation with other features